Build your credit history while you save with LOQBOX

 - Leave with an improved credit history, plus all your savings

 Millennials are too often criticised for not being prepared when it comes to money, despite being dealt a tough hand.
 With sky-high student loan debts and eye-watering house prices, making a strong start at managing personal finances is more important then ever.
-But the fact that you’re reading this means you’re already ahead of the curve.

 It really depends on your personal circumstances.
 First of all, keep in mind that if you’re under 21, you can only obtain a credit card if you have your own independent source of income – typically, if you’re employed or receiving a student loan.
 If that isn’t the case, you won’t be able to get one in any case.